TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 ```
 in the IR.

 We can construct programs of arbitrary sizes using `Exp` and `Node`, but there are still no scopes in the IR.
 We use the `Block` class to represent a scope enclosed by `{...}`.
 It might be surprising that `Block` does not really contain a list of nodes, which is a common feature in tree-based IRs.
 For example, the `BasicBlock` in LLVM contains a list of instructions in the block.
-Instead, our `Block` class specifies only `in: List[Sym]` as the inputs of the block, and `res: Exp` as the output of the block.
-Let's ignore `ein` and `eff` for now, which will cover later.
+Instead, our `Block` class specifies only `in: List[Sym]` as the inputs of the block, and `res: Exp` as the output of the block (let's ignore `ein` and `eff` for now, which will cover later).

 We use `Block` in the `rhs` of `Node` to represent functions and control flow structures (conditionals, loops).
 Functions are declared using `"λ"` as the operator, and its `rhs` contains just a `Block` representing the function body.
 Note that recursive functions need an additional special node declared with `"λforward"`, which takes a `Sym` as function name and an integer `arity`.
 The node serves as a function name declaration.
 Conditionals are declared using `"?"` as the operator, and its `rhs` contains three items: a condition `Exp`, an if-branch `Block`, and an else-branch `Block`.
 While-loops are declared using `"W"` as the operator.
 It contains two blocks representing the loop condition and the loop body.
 We also have `Switch`, similar to the `switch...case` statement in C. The operands of a switch statement contain a `guard` representing the condition of the switch statement and a list of `Block`s for each case.